JensRantil/jensrantil.github.io/content/posts/2023-08-28_the-upside-of-impostor-syndrome.md

 solution is the best given this situation?“.

 So if impostor syndrome kicks in, remember that it comes from a healthy place of self-reflection, just magnified.
-Not everyone are good at self-reflecting, so treat it with respect (but don’t take it too seriously).
-If you water the seed of Impostor Syndrome well, it can make you bloom into a great engineer.
+Not everyone is good at self-reflecting, so treat it with respect (but don’t take it too seriously).
+Watering the seed of Impostor Syndrome well can make you bloom into a great engineer.